-With PBS Pro it is not possible to specify a range of cores (at least not to our knowledge).
-Here one specifies exactly how many cores are needed.
+With PBS Pro the number of cores to use is specified with a single number.
 This request can be granted (the process is scheduled) or denied (the process is not scheduled).
-It is thus very important to choose a realistic number.
 The number of cores are requested as a resource: -1 nodes=1:ppn=X, where X is the number of cores.
-As this resource is also designed to work with parallel system, the number of nodes is allowed to be larger than 1.
-For the sake of scheduling cores, it is vital that this parameter is kept at 1.
-An example of a native specification is: -q bit 32 - 1 nodes=1:ppn=2, which will request two cores and be queued in the bit32 queue.
+Please ensure that the number of nodes requested is 1.

+An example as might be entered into a Native specification is: -q bit32 -l nodes=1:ppn=2.
+This would request 2 cores and the job would be put in the bit32 queue.

-Configuration og LSF
+Configuration of LSF

 With LSF the number of cores to use is specified with the -n option.
-It can be used both with a single argument, and with two arguments.
-If only one argument is given, $-n \times$ , LSF interprets the request to be fixed.
-I.e. exactly X cores are requested.
-If two arguments are provided, $-n \times$ , Y, they must be separated by a comma, and are interpreted as a range.
-I.e. allocate between X and Y cores.
+This parameter can accept a single argument or two arguments.
+A single argument, -n X, is a request for exactly X cores.
+Two arguments, -n X, Y, (separated by a comma), is a request for between X and Y cores.

-6.3.9 Multi-job Processing on grid
+6.3.9 Multi-job processing on grid